 In late March 2011, the Central Susquehanna Valley Organic Crop Growers Network met over breakfast to discuss tillage and pest management practices.
-The meeting was hosted by Columbia Co.
-Cooperative Extension Educator, Dave Hartman, at the Watson Inn in Watsontown, PA.
+The meeting was hosted by Columbia County Extension Educator, Dave Hartman, at the Watson Inn in Watsontown, PA.
 Three members of the network shared presentations with the group about their experience with various tillage and pest management practices.

 March 16, 2011 is a day to remember in the history of organic agriculture as it marked the start of the first USDA conference dedicated to organic farming.
 The Organic Farming Systems Research Conference: Exploring Agronomic, Economic, Ecological, and Social Dimensions was the result of a cooperative effort by multiple entities within USDA (ERS, ARS, NIFA, OSEC, OCS) and stakeholder organizations the Organic Farming Research Foundation and the Organic Trade Association.
 One of the goals of the conference was to bring together research experts and industry representatives from across the country to review the science on organic agriculture and develop a research agenda for the future.
 The organizers really hit their mark, as the conference was packed with fascinating material ranging from hard data from prominent researchers to real-life experiences from outstanding organic famers.